kuzeyatay/RYB-team-8-2025-Code/README.md

 - change entire display ui of slaves (if we want to win the prize ig)

-- construct the valid path matrix
+- construct the valid path matrix(fixed)

-- not improved logic to diagonal jump
+- not improved logic to diagonal jump(fixed)

-- improve wait on crying level
+- improve wait on crying level(fixed)

 - fix the outside screen boundry issue with some clever logic (maybe)

-- implement a viable test decision making algorithm
+- implement a viable test decision making algorithm(fixed)

 - Emergency stop button on every submodule if something goes wrong(especially the motor one)

 - fix the jittery display

+- press button to imitate improved.